-In addition to his work with the men, Braman also laid the foundation for the women’s cross country program, which he directed from 2000-2006 before turning it over to Harvey.
+In addition to his work with the men, Braman also laid the foundation for the women’s cross country program, which he directed from 2000-2006.
 He guided the women to the first NCAA Championship appearances (2002, 2003 and 2006) in school history.

 Prior to his arrival in Tallahassee, Braman enjoyed 17 years of national success at the University of South Florida, where he began his coaching career as the men’s cross country assistant in 1983.
 He was promoted to head cross country coach in 1985 and launched the women’s program in 1986.
 When USF began its track program in 1991, Braman assumed head coaching duties for that sport as well.